 More than 1 million images in full format in 40.000 files of various themes.

-He is often described as an eye opener.
+My work is often described as eye-opening.

 Always with a catching curiosity for why people do what they do?